erithobra/sequelize-associations/README.md

 Once the above changes our made, we will ask sequelize to delete the data

-`sequelize db:seed:undo:all`
+`sequelize db:seed:undo --seed 20200608030632-demo-fruits.js`

+If you want to undo all the seed files, run `sequelize db:seed:undo:all`

-After this, run `sequelize db:seed:all` to reseed the data.
+After this, run `sequelize db:seed --seed xxxxxxxxx-demo-fruits.js` to reseed the `Fruits` data.

 ### `hasMany`/`belongsTo` - Sequelize